vtd9/tree-database/README.md

 ## Compiling and executing
 Since the development was done in the NetBeans IDE with Maven, the entire project will be zipped together for ease of use.
 The source code is in app\src\main\java and its subdirectories.
-The db.properties file should be in the app\ directory, and the pom.xml file should contain a dependency to the JDBC driver, such as
+If running via NetBeans, the db.properties file should be in the app\ directory, and the pom.xml file should contain a dependency to the JDBC driver, such as
 ```
 <dependencies>
     <dependency>